-- Low white blood cell count.
-Low white blood cell count, or leukopenia, means having too few disease-fighting cells (leukocytes) circulating in the blood.
-A long-term low white blood cell count increases risk of infections and may be caused by a number of different diseases and conditions.
+- Low white blood cell count (leukopenia) means having too few leukocytes circulating in the blood.
+A long-term low white blood cell count increases the risk of infections and may be caused by a number of different diseases and conditions.

-- High white blood cell count.
-High white blood cell count, or leukocytosis, means having too many leukocytes circulating in the blood.
+- High white blood cell count (leukocytosis) means having too many leukocytes circulating in the blood, usually from having an infection.
 A number of different diseases and conditions may cause a long-term high white blood cell count.

 - Neutropenia.
-Neutropenia is a low number of neutrophils, a kind of white blood cell that fights infections of fungi and bacteria.
-Neutropenia can be caused by a problem in the bone marrow or by a condition that prematurely destroys cells in the bloodstream.
+Neutropenia (noo-troe-PEE-nee-uh) is a low number of neutrophils, a type of white blood cell that fights infections of fungi and bacteria.
+Neutropenia can be caused by cancer or by diseases, disorders or infections that damage bone marrow.
 In addition, certain medications and other diseases or conditions can cause neutropenia.

 - Lymphocytopenia.
-Lymphocytopenia (lim-fo-si-toe-PE-ne-uh) is a decrease in lymphocytes, the type of white blood cell that, among other tasks, protects your body from viral infections.
-It can result from an inherited syndrome, be associated with certain diseases, or be a side effect from medications or other treatments.
+Lymphocytopenia (lim-foe-sie-toe-PEE-nee-uh) is a decrease in lymphocytes, the type of white blood cell that, among other tasks, protects your body from viral infections.
+Lymphocytopenia can result from an inherited syndrome, be associated with certain diseases, or be a side effect from medications or other treatments.

 - Monocyte disorders.
 Monocytes help get rid of dead or damaged tissue and regulate your body's immune response.
 Infections, cancer, autoimmune diseases and other conditions can cause an increased number of monocytes.
 A decreased number can be the result of toxins, chemotherapy and other causes.

 - Eosinophilia.
-Eosinophilia (e-o-sin-o-PHIL-e-uh) is a higher than normal number of eosinophil cells, a type of disease-fighting white blood cell.
-Eosinophilia can be caused by a variety of conditions, diseases and factors, most commonly by an allergic reaction or a parasite infection.
+Eosinophilia (e-o-sin-o-FIL-e-uh) is a higher than normal number of eosinophil cells, a type of disease-fighting white blood cell.
+Eosinophilia can be caused by a variety of conditions and disorders, most commonly by an allergic reaction or a parasitic infection.

 - Expertise and team approach.
-Your multispecialty team of experts may include pediatric hematologists, pediatric oncologists and other pediatric experts in immunodeficiencies and infectious diseases who work together to provide exceptional care for children and support for families.
+Your multispecialty team of experts may include pediatric hematologists and pediatric oncologists, as well as other pediatric experts in immunodeficiencies and infectious diseases who work together to provide exceptional care for children and support for families.

 - Newest technology.
 At Mayo Clinic, your doctor will have access to specialized lab tests and may work with immunologists and infectious disease experts to find the best treatment approach.
-The Cellular and Molecular Immunology Laboratory, which is part of the Jeffrey Modell Foundation for Primary Immunodeficiency Center at Mayo Clinic, provides the most modern and cutting-edge testing to identify underlying causes of many white blood cell disorders.
+The Cellular and Molecular Immunology Laboratory, which is part of the Primary Immunodeficiency Center at Mayo Clinic, provides the most modern and cutting-edge testing to identify underlying causes of many white blood cell disorders.